 1. Subaru Outback vs Mercedes

 The Subaru has it all.
-Great ride, safety, comfort, etc. the newer Subaru’s are loaded with luxury tech, touch screens, adaptive cruise control and the advanced eyesight safety system.
+Great ride, safety, comfort, etc. the newer Subaru’s are loaded with luxury tech: touch screens, adaptive cruise control and the advanced eyesight safety system.
 The eyesight system uses several cameras to be an extra set of eyes.
 It will even warn the driver and apply the breaks if you are about to crash into something.
 Most Subarus received high marks by Consumer Reports for reliability and customer satisfaction.

 2. Toyota Camry vs Audi A6